|

 changing daylight reaches into the core of this bungalow.
 Living here comes with certain

-constraints, like the lack of adequate storage space, but one inevitably finds it
+constraints, such as a lack of adequate and convenient storage space, but one does inevitably find it

-uplifting and cozy due to the light brought in from outside by design.
-I am aware that the openness of this house to its immediate surroundings assumes a settled and peaceful society around it.
+uplifting while cozy due to the light brought in from outside, by design.
+I am well aware that the openness of this house to its immediate surroundings assumes a settled and peaceful society around it.

 |